'Thursday Night Football' prediction, odds: Buccaneers vs. Falcons picks from expert on 22-11 run

-'Thursday Night Football' prediction, odds, line, time: Falcons vs. Buccaneers picks from expert on 21-11 roll
+'Thursday Night Football' prediction, odds, line, time: Falcons vs. Buccaneers picks from expert on 21-11 run

 SportsLine expert Larry Hartstein has revealed his picks for the Tampa Bay Buccaneers vs. Atlanta Falcons in the Week 15 NFL matchup on 'Thursday Night Football'

 An NFC South matchup kicks off NFL Week 15 as the Atlanta Falcons visit the Tampa Bay Buccaneers on 'Thursday Night Football'.
 Both squads are struggling as Atlanta has lost seven of its last eight, while Tampa has dropped three of four.
 The Falcons are coming off a 37-9 defeat to Seattle that eliminated Atlanta from postseason contention.
 The Bucs, meanwhile, were just upset by New Orleans, 24-20, on Sunday.
 This rivalry is as even as could be as the teams have split their 64 all-time matchups, 32-32.
-Mike Evans (collarbone) has been activated off IR and is questionable to play.
+Mike Evans (collarbone) is active for Tampa, while Cade Otton is inactive.
+Meanwhile, Atlanta's Kyle Pitts (knee) and first-round rookie Jalon Walker (quad) are both active after being limited in practice during the week.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Bijan Robinson going Over 76.5 rushing yards yards.
 Bet it at DraftKings right here: